beartell/ansible-mapr_opentsdb/README.md

 Role Variables
 --------------

-Set the hbase version and hadoop version using hbase_version and hadoop_version.
+Set the hbase version and hadoop version using hbase_version, hadoop_version and also mapr_version

 Dependencies
 ------------